housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 }
 {% endhighlight %}

 Now running the script should generate the service worker right inside the `dist/` directory.
 We've added `verbose` so we can see a logged output in the terminal for each and every resource that's precached.
-Let's run `ng build --prod --aot` to set up a production build followed by `npm run precache` will give us the following.
+Let's run `ng build --prod --aot` to set up a production build followed with `npm run precache`.

 ![Service worker dist output](assets/progressive-angular-applications/service-worker-dist-output.png){: .article-image-with-border }

 We can see that our service worker file was generated in the `dist/` folder which is perfect.
 We can also see that each and every static resource in our dist folder is precached by default.
-This is a bit of an overkill, and that's because not every one of those files are requested when you run the application....
-For example, if we wanted to just precache just our HTML files, we can set the following command instead.
+This is a bit overkill since not every one of those files are requested when you run the application.
+Now if we wanted to just precache our HTML files, we can use the following command instead.

 {% highlight json %}
 "scripts": {